House van der Noot: History

-The House had two Bishops of Ghent ,the last Princess Abbess of Nivelles (1776-1794) Marie Felicite, and the first Apostolic Vicar of Luxembourg (1833-1842),Johann Theodor (1769-1843).
+The House had two Bishops of Ghent, the last Princess Abbess of Nivelles (1776-1794) Marie Felicite, and the first Apostolic Vicar of Luxembourg (1833-1842), Johann Theodor (1769-1843).

 In 1816 the family obtained the rank of Count van der Noot for all members.
 Theodore van der Noot, 8th Marquess of Assche had a luxurious palace built by Alphonse Balat in Brussels, today this palace is the seat of the Council of State.
 Theodore was considered one of the richest noblemen of the kingdom, possessing several estates including the Chateau des Amerois.

-Another family property was Ter Elst Castle.

 Henri van der Noot is a member of this family.